-Despite the fact that DSL had returned the golf club application to them last week as incomplete, the golf club brought a backhoe in today and began indiscriminately clearing their property around the wetland (as you can see) clearing ALL plants, invasive and native alike.
+Despite the fact that DSL had returned the golf club application to them as incomplete, the golf club brought a backhoe in on September 30 and began indiscriminately clearing their property around the wetland (as you can see) clearing ALL plants, invasive and native alike.
 Must have been a horrible time to be a bird or animal.

 Still the question remains: why not just dredge their pond and haul the dredge tailings off-site instead of destroying the greenspace & wildlife habitat, and ruining the trail experience for community members?